kdp1965/tt06-um-lisa/README.md

 SPI / QuadSPI port to either the RP2040 or an external SPI FLASH or SPI SRAM chip.

 Interface to the project is via UART (auto-senses the port and auto detects the baud rate).
-The debug interface also programming of the SPI SRAM, erasing and programming a SPI FLASH, and accessing the LISA core debug features including register access, stop and resume, setting breakpoints, viewing and modifying RAM contents, etc.
+The debug interface also supports programming the SPI SRAM, erasing and programming a SPI FLASH, and accessing the LISA core debug features including register access, stop and resume, setting breakpoints, viewing and modifying RAM contents, etc.